hacknstack/Password-manager/README.md

 An application that simplifies and securize the management of multiple passwords

 ### To fix:
-    -   implement permanent memory (with text file dumping)
+    -  implement password changing (for website or main password)